cozy/cozy-client/docs/getting-started.md

 - Transparent relations between couchdb documents
 - Updates metadata in couch documents
 - Offline: any data can be stored in a local PouchDB that is persisted across page loads

-We also provide a React integration to connect your components to the data stored in the cozy stack (with automatic refresh when the data is updated)
+- React integration to connect your components to remote data

-Additional features with plugins :
+Additional features with plugins:

 - [Realtime][cozy-realtime] : be notified when changes occur on the server side.
 - [InterApp][cozy-interapp] : Interact with other apps (exemple : file picking within your app)